waggle-sensor/summer2021/Razin/Dense Optical Flow in OpenCV on Radar Data/README.md

 ![Fig. 5](https://github.com/waggle-sensor/summer2021/blob/main/Razin/Dense%20Optical%20Flow%20in%20OpenCV%20on%20Radar%20Data/ref_cropped_two_opticalhsv.png)
 *Figure 5.*

+## Differential Reflectivity Data

 # Questions to Investigate
  - Will there be any practical difference in how we process LiDAR data compared to this RADAR data?
  - What's the significance (if any) of the particular colors in these dense optical flow images?
+How should we interpret these colors?
+OpenCV gives little information about this, and their example is much more simple.
  - What is the most useful measurement/data type for diagnosing optical flow: reflectivity data, differential reflectivity data, or velocity data?
     - What's the differnce between reflectivity data and differential reflectivity data?
+"Differential Reflectivity is the logarithm ratio of the horizontally polarized reflectivity to the vertically polarized reflectivity."
  - How are these data (or rather, the images we generate from them) both well-suited (+) and ill-suited (-) for diagnosing optical flow?
     - +: there's a finite range of colors and each color has a pre-determined meaning/value
     - +: based on the above, there won't be issues of brightness in these shifting images